danielcodes/danielcodes.github.io/about.md

 ![Me](/public/img/profile.jpg)

 Hi, I'm Daniel Chia.
-I recently graduated from the City College of New York with a degree in Computer Engineering.
-I like most things involved with programming, new languages, the command line, and sharing what I've learned, thus the purpose of this blog.
-Mostly doing Python things, and currently learning Javascript.
+I am a recent graduate from the City College of New York.
+I write mostly to document my learning journey and sometimes the occasional rant.
+Python and Javascript guy.

-Besides coding, I like to read, play kendama, sports (basketball & tennis), and last but not least, eat all kinds of food.
+Besides coding, I like to read, play kendama and basketball.

 Thanks for visiting!